stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 This create a complete and separate copy of the resources that are defined by the unit.
 Each instance of a unit has an identical configuration as other instances that use the specified context, apart from the variable `tft_edition`.
 The tooling automatically sets the value of the tfvar `tft_edition` to match `TFT_EDITION`.
 This ensures that every instance has a unique identifier that can be used in TF code, and a unique `handle` for resource names.

-Only set `TFT_EDITION` when you want to create an extra copy of a unit.
-If you do not specify a edition identifier, TF uses the _default_ workspace for state, and the value of the tfvar `tft_edition` is `default`.

 Once you no longer need the extra instance, run `tft:destroy` to delete the resources, and then run `tft:forget` to delete the TF remote state for the extra instance:

 ```shell